Chapmanslade: Features

 The village High Street is a section of the A3098 between Westbury and Frome and is some 2 km long.
-Near the centre of the village are the village school and the Anglican parish church.
+Near the centre of the village are the village school and the Church of England parish church.

-The parish includes the site of Thoulstone Park Golf Club and Hotel, which closed in 2001 and (as of 2016) awaits refurbishment or redevelopment.
-The site has been used for events such as the Sunrise Celebration.

 History

 The civil parish of Chapmanslade was established in 1934 from parts of Corsley, Dilton Marsh and Upton Scudamore parishes.
 Prior to this, the village High Street formed the boundary between Corsley (historically part of Warminster) and Dilton Marsh (historically part of Westbury).

 The name Chapmanslade has referred to the village since the 14th century at least.
 A 'chapman' was a travelling merchant or pedlar, and a 'slade' was a valley or glade.
 The principal local industries were weaving and agriculture, but the employment profile of the village is now very similar to Southern England generally.

-Religious sites
+Places of worship

-The Church of England parish church of St Philip and St James was built in 1866–7 to designs of G.E.
-Street, in the Gothic Revival style.
+The Church of England parish church of St Philip and St James was built in 1866–1867 to designs by G. E. Street, in the Gothic Revival style.
 The interior has its original fittings, designed by Street and of high quality, with stained glass by Clayton and Bell.
-Originally a chapel of ease to Dilton Marsh church, the district was transferred to Corsley ecclesiastical parish in 1924, which now forms part of the Cley Hill benefice.
+Originally a chapel of ease to Dilton Marsh church, Chapmanslade was transferred to the Corsley ecclesiastical parish in 1924, which now forms part of the Cley Hill benefice.

-A Congregational gathering was formed at Chapmanslade in 1761, and built a chapel in 1771.
-In the mid-19th century a disagreement between minister and congregation caused the entire congregation to join the Baptists at their chapel.
-A new chapel, a stone building in Gothic style, was built in the east end of the village in 1867.
+A Congregational gathering was formed at Chapmanslade in 1761 and built a chapel in 1771.
+In the mid-19th century? a disagreement between the minister and congregation caused the entire congregation to join the Baptists at their chapel.
+A new chapel, a stone building in the Gothic style, was built at the east end of the village in 1867.
 In the later 20th century this building was sold and became a private house.

 Particular Baptists came to Chapmanslade in 1777 and built a chapel in brick and stone on Wood Lane, north of the High Street.
 Sometime in the 20th century this too became a private house.